hyvonhan/Kyykka-Data-API/meetings.md

 * Write the test code for API
 * Comment your code and replace the comments to right place DONE
 * Remove ID from MatchCollection and ThrowCollection.
+DONE
    * Remove ID also from schema
 * Models, what happens when DELETE DONE